 Now, naturally this means the safe course of action is to get a copywriting contract template drafted by a qualified business lawyer that meets your individual needs.

-And if your copywriting services include Web copy, you’ll want to have an experienced Internet business lawyer prepare the copywriting agreement you’re going to use with clients.
+And if your copywriting services include Web copy, you’ll want to have an experienced business contracts lawyer prepare the copywriting agreement you’re going to use with clients.